 It raises questions about the health benefits of eating salmon for humans.
-It also impacts taste.
+It also impacts taste and nutrition.

 Salmon farms linked to human hunger and migration?

 But let’s backtrack for a moment.
-Where is all this fish coming from, you asked?
+Where are all these fish coming from, you asked?
 Or maybe you didn’t.
 But now that you think about it, it’s a good question.

-Much of the wild fish caught to feed salmon and other farmed fish are caught by developed country’s industrial fleets in the developing world’s seas.
+Much of the wild fish caught to feed salmon and other farmed fish are caught by developed countries’ industrial fleets in the developing world’s seas.

 There are plenty of examples of European boats buying the fishing rights to fish off the fertile North African coast, leaving the locals in Mauritania, Senegal and Morocco no longer able to fish in their own waters.

 We are fundamentally taking fish from the developing world to feed salmon.
 On what level can that be classed as ethical or sustainable?